gaetanzanella/swift-ssh-client/README.md

 }
 ```

-You can keep track of the connection state, using the dedicated `stateUpdateHandler` property:
+You keep track of the connection state, using the dedicated `stateUpdateHandler` property:
 ```swift
 connection.stateUpdateHandle = { state in
     switch state {